Bhanu9Prakash/language_models/README.md

 The `trainer.py` script is used for training the language model.
 The script leverages a preprocessed text dataset and divides it into training and validation sets.
 The model's architecture and training hyperparameters are customizable via command-line arguments.
 During the training process, model checkpoints are saved at regular intervals.

-An important aspect of the training process is the preprocessing of the input text data.
-We use the TextDataProcessor class (and its subclasses URLTextDataProcessor, FileTextDataProcessor, DirectoryTextDataProcessor) from the text_data_processor.py module to handle this.
-These classes load text data from various sources, preprocess it by encoding characters as integers, and split it into training and validation sets.

-For example, if you have a text file stored locally, you could use the FileTextDataProcessor to load and preprocess the text data for training.
-If you have multiple text files in a directory, you could use the DirectoryTextDataProcessor to process all text files at once.
-Alternatively, if your text data is located online, the URLTextDataProcessor can be used to download and preprocess the data.

 After preprocessing, the text data is converted to a PyTorch TextDataset which generates pairs of context and target sequences for training the language model.
 The context is a sequence of n characters, and the target is the next character to be predicted.

 Here is an example command to run the script: